Date Movie: Plot

-Later, Grant takes Julia to Tiffany & Co., where they turn on the lights to reveal the salespeople ready to let her pick whatever she wants.
-Grant then confesses he loves her and proposes to her.
-Julia happily accepts.
-The couple then meets with Grant's parents, Bernie and Roz, who recommend they go see a wedding planner, after which Roz reveals that Grant lost his virginity to the housekeeper, Eduardo.
-Julia and Grant go to the wedding planner named Jell-O, who has massive buttocks.
-Julia stresses that she wants a traditional wedding, but Jell-O suggests that they go to a restaurant called Taco Butt, which they decline.
-However, she gets upset and tells them that's the best she can do on short notice.
-Grant tries to ease the awkward situation by saying he has a best man they will meet up with later, which relaxes Jell-O as she shows them what she has booked for the entertainment.
-Jell-O uses her butt to knock over her desk, then aggressively rips off her clothes to reveal a gold spandex bra and tights, shocking the couple and revealing that she is the wedding entertainment.
-She shows off her dance moves until she backs up to them as they scream in fear, while she joyfully crushes & smothers them with her butt, getting even on declining her earlier offer.
-Grant introduces Julia to his ex-fiancée, Andy, who seemingly harbors no resentment towards Julia for marrying Grant, going so far as to help Julia shop for her wedding dress.
-At the dress store, Julia hits her head on a power box and finds that she can read people's thoughts.
-Julia finds from reading Andy's mind that she wants to get back together with Grant and plans to split the two of them up.
-Julia and Andy fight each other, Kill Bill-style.
+Julia and Grant visit the overzealous wedding planner, Jell-O, and suggest to her that they would like a traditional, elegant wedding.
+Jell-O instead insists they pick a fast food restaurant called Taco Butt as their venue, which Julia declines.
+Annoyed, Jell-O angrily tells them that it's the best she can do on short notice.
+Grant tries to ease the awkward situation by telling them he has already chosen a best man.
+Jell-O's mood changes and excitedly reveals that she will also be the wedding entertainment by slamming her desk over with her massive butt and aggressively ripping off her navy blue suit to reveal a gold spandex bra and tights.
+The couple are shocked as she shows off her provocative dance moves, then scream in fear as she joyfully backs up towards them.

+Grant introduces Julia to his "best man", a seductive woman named Andy, his ex-fiancée.
+Andy seemingly harbors no resentment towards Julia for marrying Grant, and even helps Julia shop for her wedding dress.
+However, at the bridal shop, Julia hits her head on a power box and suddenly can read people's thoughts.
+Reading Andy's mind, she realises Andy wants to get back together with Grant and plans to split them up.
+The women fight each other, Kill Bill-style.

-On the day of their wedding Julia arrives at the church late, she then witnesses Grant and Andy sharing a kiss (but Julia is unaware that Grant tried to reject Andy's desires to get back together with her) leaving Julia heartbroken.
-Since she cannot forgive Grant, Julia agrees to marry Nicky.
-Once at the altar with Nicky, Julia is regretting it and has flashbacks about her and Grant.
-Frank objects to the union and realizes he was wrong about Grant who liked her even when Julia was ugly, and he persuades her to go after Grant who is revealed to have waited for months.
-Julia journeys to meet him as he is leaving while tossing aside Andy who was pursuing him too.
-Julia arrives too late and sees Grant on the streets before she falls off the roof, though Grant conveniently catches her.
-They get back together and get married, with Hitch officiating and now dating Jell-O. Andy and Nicky meet at the wedding and fall in love.
+On her wedding day, Julia arrives late, and witnesses Grant and Andy sharing a kiss, although she is unaware that Grant tried to reject Andy.
+Heartbroken and unable to forgive Grant, she agrees to marry her father's choice, Nicky.

+Once at the altar with Nicky, Julia is regretting her decision and having flashbacks about her and Grant.
+Frank objects to the union, realizing he was wrong about Grant, who liked Julia even before the makeover.
+He persuades her to go after Grant, who is revealed to have waited for her on top of her apartment building for 6 months.
+Julia hurries to meet him as he is leaving, while shoving aside Andy who was pursuing him too.

+Julia arrives too late and falls off the roof, but is conveniently caught by Grant.
+They reconcile and marry, officiated by Hitch, who is now dating Jell-O. Andy and Nicky meet at the wedding and make out.
 Meanwhile, Grant and Julia leave in a horse and carriage.
-Roz also gifts her with a vaginal thermometer which apparently has been in their family for generations and is regarded as good luck when kept unwashed.
+Bernie and Roz gifts Julia a vaginal thermometer, which apparently has been in their family for generations and is regarded as good luck when kept unwashed.